A Reposting this 2012 review because the Kindle Edition is on sale for $2.99.

 Do you get tired of me saying, “This is an author that I have been wanting to read for a while”?
 Because I am a bit tired of writing it.
 But it is true.
 Butler was a unique writer.
 She was an African American female science fiction/fantasy author.
 She wrote African American characters into Science Fiction and Fantasy.
 She was also the first (only?) science fiction author to receive a MacArthur Foundation Genius Grant.

 Fledgling was Octavia Butler’s last book.
-She died of a stroke at the age of 58 in 2006, a year after this book was published.
+Butler died at the age of 58 in 2006 (of a stroke), a year after this book was published.

 Fledgling is a vampire book.
 Not like Twilight or True Blood, but still very much vampire.